 We set off around 9:30 am and were soon to realize that it was already a little too late.
 The sun was beaming down on our backpacks and it was pushing almost 75 degrees.
 Normally hiking in 80-90 degrees weather (or even hotter for the locals or those who aren’t adverse to the high desert heat of an Arizona summer) works out just fine for hiking however not when you are doing a “butt burner” as my dad likes to call this hike.
 I had conveniently forgotten that it feels at least ten degrees warmer when you are hiking and even hotter when you are going straight up the side of a mountain!

 The hike to the trailhead can begin one of two ways.
 First, you can follow the paved road towards Sabino Canyon and then veer off to the right into Bear Canyon.
 Second, you can follow a nice wide trail located at the right side of the parking lot that will bring you for about ten minutes through the desert and dump you off on the paved road towards Bear Canyon.
-You used to be able to take the Bear Canyon Tram service however it is no longer running (Apparently the service is in dispute).
+You used to be able to take the Bear Canyon Tram service however it is no longer running.
 We chose option 2 as I prefer to be in nature right away.

 After about fifteen minutes walking, you reach the turnoff for the Phoneline Trail (#27) and Blackett’s Ridge Trail (#48).
 I have done the Phoneline Trail many times and love it.
 The trail meanders high up above the ridgeline of Sabino Canyon all the way back to the end and provides incredible views of the canyon and surrounding area.
 We used to hike all the way to Tram Stop #9 – the last one – and then take the tram back however the tram service ended in July.
 As I write this post, I’m not sure what will happen and if there will be another tram service or some kind of alternative.
 The upside is that the tram was loud, old and stunk like diesel fuel meaning it wasn’t the most environmentally friendly.
 The downside is that the parking lot and area is about half as full as it used to be because many tourists simply can’t hike all the way down and back up the Canyon meaning a lot of lost tourism revenue.
 The tram service was also educational as it had a tour guide telling visitors all about the park’s flora and fauna as well as the history of the area.
 I actually learned quite a lot from taking it over the years with my children.
 In my opinion, the stop of the tram is a bit bittersweet.